verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 Replace _host-url_, _port-number_ and _index-name_ with appropriate values.
 The secret holding the credentials for the OpenSearch cluster needs to be created in the same namespace as the Output, that is, the application namespace.
 Replace _your-secret-name_, _password-key_ and _username-key_ with appropriate values.

 For any namespaced Output, create the secret containing the user credentials in the same namespace as the Output custom resource.

+Note that with this configuration, your applications logs will still continue to go to deafult cluster output as well.

 ### Disable application log collection in Verrazzano's OpenSearch